 Note, how the historic townhouses with their wooden windows of ancient Los Realejos in this Calle Cantillo Abajo were typically joined by the street front.

 Hotel Rural Bentor has a long terrace with small pool and stunning views to other parts of Los Realejos across Barranco Godinez.

 Just under Euro 60 would have bought me one sleep-over with breakfast in 2017 for end of June subject to confirmation.
 All rooms were fully booked when I inquired by middle of February of that year.

 I had intended to lunch there but, the hotel chef was on sick-leave at the time.
 I politely declined when the kind receptionist offered to cook for me to fill in.
-This is welcoming, special hotel service, indeed.
+This is a welcoming, special hotel service, indeed.

 Indeed, this small town which gave birth to the very famous historian De Viera y Clavijo has a mind of its own.
 Now, it even has its independent administration in an impressive Ayuntamiento town hall.
 Unity of the two Realejos never had come about for over a hundred years since 1814.
 There were four failed trials.
 Only in 1955, lower Realejo could be added to the municipality of Los Realejos for good.
 Click the emblem to discover more, plus its Spain history.

 The oldest version of this church of la Concepción dates back to the first decade of the 16th century.
 Its people were devastated when much of its interior burned down in 1978.
 It could be rebuilt and reopened in 1993.

 Much community effort and the priest Don José Siverio were to be thanked for.
 The ancient, humble temple was built after that of the Matriz Iglesia Santiago, by the way.
 Amazingly, there are also several chapels all over the hamlet.